developer-portal/content/start/sw/web-app/laravel5.md

 # It will install all required extensions, perk of Fedora
 $ sudo dnf install composer
 ```

+Your web server needs to be restarted after installing PHP package.

 #### Install Valet Linux
 We will need to set it up for easier development.
 Valet is original designed for MacOS by the Laravel Team; Valet Linux is a port to that.
 It setups up the neccesary environments for PHP Development, including a test domain.
 Please do not run valet as root.